 Letter to Validate Debt - Requesting a Collection Agency to Validate a Debt, Sample Debt Letter

 The following is a sample letter requesting a collection agency to validate that you owe the debt.
 You can also try this letter.
-Confused about how to use this form or have questions about the debt validation technique.
+Confused about how to use this form - read our article on the debt validation technique.
 Feeling overwhelmed by the debt validation process?
 Call to get a free credit summary and talk to a credit counselor today!

 Under the Federal Debt Collection Practices Act, you are allowed to challenge the validity of a debt that a collection agency states you owe to them.
 Use this letter and the following form to make the agency verify that the debt is actually yours and owed by you.
 Keep a copy for your files and send the letter registered mail.